therealkarle/GarminLifestyleLoggingAnalysis/README.md

 ```sh
 Rscript lifestyle_sleep_analysis.R --config GarminLifestyleAnalysisConfig.yaml
 ```

+Alternatively, open `lifestyle_sleep_analysis.R` in RStudio and click `Source`.
+In that case, make sure `GarminLifestyleAnalysisConfig.yaml` is in the repository directory or adjust the configuration path in the script as needed.

 The script creates a new run directory below the configured output directory, for example `Out/2026-09-21_Analysis_1/`.
 It writes the combined and